-B. Periodic lab work

-Women with BMI > 30 treated with diet restriction only -ketone measurement may be helpful Otherwise there is no role for routine urine testing abdominal circumference > 90th percentile or greater than 3 wks beyond EGA, (See Appendix G) then consider NPH insulin therapy.
+- B. Periodic lab work Women with BMI > 30 treated with diet restriction only -ketone measurement may be helpful Otherwise there is no role for routine urine testing - 1.
+Ultrasound for precise dating prior to 18 weeks in combination with careful clinical dating. - Repeat ultrasound at 28-33 weeks to include abdominal circumference.
+If abdominal circumference > 90th percentile or greater than 3 wks beyond EGA, (See Appendix G) then consider NPH insulin therapy.